Treer/GDExtension_Delaunator/README.md

 See [Delaunator guide](https://mapbox.github.io/delaunator/) (how to get Voronoi polygons etc.), as documentation here is a work in progress

-## Builds
+## Installation
-I'm working on getting Github to compile the Windows DLL, but if you're logged into Github there is a Linux build in the Actions tab.
+An initial build is [available from the Actions tab](https://github.com/Treer/GDExtension_Delaunator/suites/5862211168/artifacts/197641652), however you will need to have logged into Github to access it.

+Copy the `delaunator_gdextension` folder from the zip file into your project's `addons` folder.

+It supports Windows and Linux.

 ## Example GDScript
 ```gdscript